 Please contact Sharon Colclasure at # 815-796-4571

 Thank you to all the people who helped getting the grounds ready ~ to all the people that displayed their "toys" ~ to all the vendors ~ and especially all the visitors.

-George Schaaf, an avid tractor collector, has offered to bring a Pioneer Tractor and Case 40/72 side shaft tractor to the show this year.
+George Schaaf, an avid tractor collector, brought Pioneer Tractor and Case 40/72 side shaft tractor to the show this year.